How to Combat Imposter Syndrome

 You may view the applicant pool as more qualified than you are, but the interviewing process presents opportunities to showcase your skills and potential.
 Here are five things to keep in mind as you prepare to demonstrate your worth.

 - Remote work is more competitive.
-If you want to work remotely in your first position, you will be compared against applicants like you fresh out of school and applicants who are currently employed and want to work remotely.
+If you want to work remotely in your first position, you'll be compared against applicants like you fresh out of school and applicants who are currently employed and want to work remotely.
 Those who are currently working will have an edge on you having more real-world experience, so be prepared for your search to take longer.
-And if you can be open to an office position, you will up your chances of finding work more quickly.
+And if you can be open to an office position, you'll up your chances of finding work more quickly.

 - Have a value proposition.
 If you have other skills above and beyond the job description, offer them.
 You never know the value add something as simple as video editing might bring.
 Consider the soft skills and varied experience many nontraditional students have acquired from unrelated fields.
 These skills may distinguish you from other applicants and make you seem more versatile.

 - Focus on the positive.
 In an interview, recruiters will focus on what you’re focused on.
 If you say you’re nervous, others will focus on your nervousness.
-Instead, focus on that’s going right and use the time to showcase your skills.
+Instead, hone in on that’s going right and use the time to showcase your skills.
 If software is mentioned in an interview, ask to see it and get the opportunity to make changes in real time.
 Be excited and engaged, and ask to meet those on the team.
-By communicating with your words and actions that you want the opportunity, you will send the message that you are serious and invested.
+By communicating with your words and actions that you want the opportunity, you'll send the message that you're serious and invested in the job.

 - Turn a full-time no into a part-time yes.
 If you are turned down for a full-time position, be open to suggesting a part-time role.
-If the company is a startup, argue the optics of hiring fresh tech talent will increase their PR value.
+If the company is a startup, argue the optics of hiring fresh tech talent, which can invigorate their growth.

 No matter what journey lies ahead for you, know that your career trajectory is, in fact, in your hands.
 You have the ability to determine how companies will see your value.
 Don’t let imposter syndrome keep you from reaching your full potential and showing all you can do.
 After all, you deserve to reap the rewards of your hard work to get here.